How I travelled to 13 countries debt-free while doing a PhD

 Related: 6 ways to travel FREE as a student

 Since I completed all of my course work in my first year, I don’t need to be on campus anymore.
 Essentially, I can work remotely because I am doing my own writing and research.
 This allows me to create my own schedule and therefore drastically increases the amount of travel I can do.

 Flexibility is key.

-Since I don’t have limited vacation time anymore, I am not bound by particular travel dates and can spontaneously ‘pull the trigger’ on a really great flight deal (like that one time I randomly found RT airfare from Canada to Ireland for $450).
+Since I don’t have limited vacation time anymore, I am not bound by particular travel dates and can spontaneously ‘pull the trigger’ on a really great flight deal (like that one time I found RT airfare from Toronto to Bogota for $440 with Skyscanner).